paxon57/EcosystemSim/README.md

 Visual Studio Community 2022 Project

-SFML required and not included in this repo

 Idea of the project is to create continuous simulation of hundreds or thousands of creatures of two types: Prey and Predator

 Each creature will contain small Neural Network which will evolve and adapt using a NEAT inspired algorithm and description of that network will be encoded as a gene of the creature.